Canon 1D vs 7D Mark II

-The Canon EOS-1D and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in September 2001 and September 2014.
+The Canon EOS-1D and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (7D Mark II) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the 7D Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the 7D Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D vs Canon 7D II
+Body comparison: Canon 1D vs 7D Mark II

 The physical size and weight of the Canon 1D and the Canon 7D II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (32 percent) than the Canon 1D.
 Moreover, the 7D Mark II is substantially lighter (43 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.